Sindhuzasingh04/Tip_Calculator/README.md

-# Tip calculator program | Grapecity
+# Tip Calculator program | GRAPECITY

 ### Date created : 23 sept, 2021

-### created by : Sindhuza Singh
+### Created by : Sindhuza Singh

-## application is used to calculate the amount of tip per person and the total bill person when given total bill amount, number of persons and the tip percentage
+## Application is used to calculate the amount of tip per person and the total bill person when given total bill amount, number of persons and the tip percentage

 ## Features